Recent Court Cases

 Cases in Monitoring/ Enforcement

-Summary: In Baltimore City, many sidewalks, curb ramps, and walking paths are hard or impossible to use for people in wheelchairs or with other mobility disabilities.
-This makes it unsafe and difficult for thousands of people who live in or visit Baltimore.
-Three people who use wheelchairs and the IMAGE Center (the Center for Independent Living for the Baltimore area) filed a class action lawsuit with the help of DRM and other lawyers.
-The lawsuit claimed Baltimore City is in violation of Americans with Disabilities Act and the Rehabilitation Act by failing to ensure that its sidewalks, curb ramps and walking paths are accessible to people with mobility disabilities..
+Summary: In Baltimore City, many sidewalks, curb ramps, and walking paths are difficult or impossible to use for people in wheelchairs or with other mobility disabilities.
+This makes it unsafe and unduly burdensome for the thousands of people who live in or visit Baltimore.
+Three plaintiffs who use wheelchairs and the IMAGE Center (the Center for Independent Living for the Baltimore area) brought a class action lawsuit against Baltimore City with the help of DRM, Disability Rights Advocates, Fox & Robertson, and Dardarian, Ho, Kan & Lee (formerly Goldstein, Borgen, Dardarian & Ho).
+The lawsuit claimed that Baltimore City was in violation of the Americans with Disabilities Act and the Rehabilitation Act by failing to ensure that its sidewalks, curb ramps and walking paths are accessible to people with mobility disabilities.

-In March of 2025 the Court approved an agreement called a Partial Consent Decree.
-It requires the city to spend $8 to $12 million each year for four years to fix sidewalks, curb ramps, and walkways that don’t meet accessibility standards.
-After four years, the parties will meet to determine next steps to making and maintaining accessibility in Baltimore.
+In March of 2025 the Court approved an agreement called a Partial Consent Decree to resolve the lawsuit.
+This agreement requires Baltimore City to spend $8 to $12 million annually for four years to fix sidewalks, curb ramps, and walkways that don’t meet accessibility standards.
+After four years, the parties will meet to determine next steps to making and maintaining accessibility in Baltimore City.

 Co-Counsel: Fox & Robertson, P.C., Goldstein, Borgen, Dardarian & Ho, Disability Rights Advocates.